gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/arm/install.md

 In case you have MacPorts installed, be sure you remove the MacPorts path from the user path (edit the **.profile** in your home folder and comment out the line where `/opt/local/` is added in front of the PATH), especially if you installed any toolchain inside MacPorts, since this will be a serious source of confusion.

+#### Homebrew

+In case you have Homebrew installed in the system location, be sure you do not have another version of the toolchain installed there, since this will be a serious source of confusion.

 ### GNU/Linux

 For GNU/Linux, the GNU ARM Embedded Toolchain is released as a portable archive, that can be installed in any location.